telicent-oss/smart-caches-core/docs/security/index.md

 our deployments as any label we see without the prefix byte sequence can be assumed to be an RDF-ABAC label.

 Within a label schema the remainder of the byte sequence for a label can be used to encode labels in whatever format an implementation sees fit.
 So taking RDF-ABAC, which will become our default plugin, as an example then it treats the byte sequence as a UTF-8 encoded string.
 However plugin implementations are free to use whatever label format and/or encoding scheme they see fit since the API will treat the byte sequence opaquely.

+A couple of possible labelling schemas within this model (assuming a suitable plugin implementation) are as follows:

+- Existing customer deployments that use a JSON based header could supply the JSON value directly
-For example, a plugin implementation with a more complex PBAC labelling approach might choose to encode the label in a binary format, e.g. [Protobuf][Protobuf], [Apache Avro][Avro], [Apache Thrift][Thrift] etc.
+- A complex labelling approach might choose to encode the labels in a binary format, e.g. [Protobuf][Protobuf], [Apache Avro][Avro], [Apache Thrift][Thrift] etc.

 The `SecurityLabels<T>` interface treats labels in abstract terms, allowing API users to be treat the labels in entirely abstract terms, while a plugin can internally decode the encoded byte sequence into whatever data structures it needs to